The Ratio1 Smart Contracts Ecosystem

 It retrieves the R1 token price from the DEX (ILiquidityManager.getTokenPrice()), converts the license’s USD cost to R1 cost, and ensures the user’s maxAcceptedTokenPerLicense is not exceeded.

-The user transfers that many R1 tokens to NDContract.
+The user transfers that many R1 tokens to NDContract, including the percentage needed for VAT given by the backend..

 NDContract then: